ninjaframework/ninja/ninja-core/src/site/markdown/documentation/html_templating.md

 18n and the view
 ----------------

-Cou can access all messages by using a simple <html>
+You can access all messages by using a simple <html>

 Lets say your message.properties looks like: